horseyhorsey/dotnet-new-ragemp-templates/src/Company.RageSolution.md

 				- meta.xml
 				- settings.xml (linked to the install path in params)

+When solution is generated, open it and edit the **settings.xml** by adding

+	<resource>MyBeastSolution</resource>

+Now you can run the server project in debug.

+---

+# Projects Info

 ### Server-Side
 When the Server builds, it will only copy the needed references to: